realfansC/CIS-444/Lectures/L12 Models and Table Views/Exercise12-pt2.md

       /// assign your sorted cook programs array to your cook programs self.cookPrograms =  <your sorted array of cook programs>
 ```

 🛑❗️🛑❗️🛑❗️🛑❗️ Once you have a solution, raise your hand and I will give you the OK to proceed.
 Make sure you understand and can explain your solution.🛑❗️🛑❗️🛑❗️🛑❗️🛑❗️

 3. Run your app.
-And observe.
+The list should display alphabetically.

-🛑🛑🛑🛑🛑🛑🛑 Incomplete
+![inline][sorted-cook-programs-table-view-img]

 [added-table-view-controller-img]:resources/added-table-view-controller.png